microsoft/Bing-COVID-19-Data/README.md

 COVID tracking data comes from a wide set of sources that update at different times and may not always align.

 Learn more about the Bing COVID-19 widget [here](https://www.bing.com/covid/dev#widget).

+#### Please reachout to BingCovid19DataReqs@microsoft.com for any questions or requests regarding the data.